Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 Archaeology
 - Slightly shorter "recent archaeological expedition" modifiers until you can start a new expedition.
 In general, your waiting time is one year shorter now (3 years for short expedition, 4 years for medium expedition, 5 years for long expedition).
+- Upon their return, archaeologists have the opportunity to catalog the finds instead of being released immediately.
+This process lasts three years and gives research points.
+This is particularly useful in the phase before the invention of Early Archaeology, when archaeologists have nothing to do during their wait period.

 Companies:
 - Added Carl Zeiss Company.
 This produces Microscopes as prestige goods.